borisMI7/s21_ML1/README.md

    4. To use PolynomialFeatures, we first need to split the data into training and test samples.
 We have already done this for you, please read the training and test data.
    5. Initialize PolynomialFeatures() with a degree of 10.
    6. Apply PolynomialFeatures() to fit and transform your training and test data.
-5. Now you need to train 3 models: linear regression, decision tree and native model.
+5. Now you need to train 3 models: linear regression, decision tree and naive model.
 We will use them as black boxes without deep understanding.
    1. Results table
       1. Create two empty Pandas DataFrames with columns 'model', 'train', 'test'.
 Let's call the first one result_MAE and the second one result_RMSE.
 We will fill these tables with the results of the models.
    2. Linear Regression